imnotamember/BART-OpenSesame/README.md

 Feel free to send comments/questions/concerns to me at joshua.e.zosky@gmail.com

-If you use this, please cite me/acknowledge my efforts (remember to replace `Month DD, YYYY` with the date at which you downloaded from here):
+If you use this, please cite me/acknowledge my efforts:

-`Zosky, J. E. (2015).
-Imnotamember.GitHub.io.
-Retrieved Month DD, YYYY, from http://imnotamember.github.io/`
+`Zosky, J. E. (2019).
+The Balloon Analogue Risk Task (BART) coded for OpenSesame: imnotamember/BART-OpenSesame.
+Retrieved from https://github.com/imnotamember/BART-OpenSesame (Original work published 2017)`